Varshiniputtabakula/OpenVerifiableLLM-Experiments/README.md

 # OpenVerifiableLLM Experiments

-This repository explores how small variations during training affect model behavior and reproducibility.
+A simple framework to analyze and interpret divergence in model training.

 ![Divergence Framework](framework.png)

 ## Overview

+This repository explores how small variations during training affect model behavior and reproducibility.

-The goal of this work is to analyze divergence in training trajectories and understand when differences between runs indicate normal variation versus actual inconsistencies.
+The goal is to understand how training trajectories evolve under different conditions and to distinguish between expected variation and meaningful inconsistencies.

+---

 ## Key Contributions